Using the AWS Elastic Beanstalk Ruby Platform

 Elastic Beanstalk provides configuration options that you can use to customize the software that runs on the EC2 instances in your Elastic Beanstalk environment.
 You can configure environment variables needed by your application and enable log rotation to Amazon S3.
 The platform also predefines some common environment variables related to Rails and Rack for ease of discovery and use.

 Platform-specific configuration options are available in the AWS Management Console for modifying the configuration of a running environment.
 To avoid losing your environment's configuration when you terminate it, you can use saved configurations to save your settings and later apply them to another environment.

 To save settings in your source code, you can include configuration files.
-With configuration files, the settings are applied every time you create a new environment or deploy your application.
+Settings in configuration files are applied every time you create an environment or deploy your application.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments.